kavinkumar24/Git/README.md

 - track the changes uptodate
 - helps to create a Isolated environment for each new features

-# Design Pattern Present in Github
+# Design Pattern Present in Git

 ## Stack Data Structure